wighawag/blog-ipfs/webapp/posts/ethereum-gas-dangers.md

 The solution to prevent this from happening, proposed first in [EIP-114](https://github.com/ethereum/EIPs/issues/114) and finally accepted in [EIP-150](https://eips.ethereum.org/EIPS/eip-150) is to always keep an amount of gas in the _caller_, specifically 1/64 of the available gas.
 Since at each extra depth level, the gas would diminish rapidly, the recursive depth would get limited naturally and while the 1024 limit still exist today in node implementation, it is for practical purpose unreachable.

 This was not the only change in EIP-150 though.
 The gas provided as part of the CALL* opcodes has changed from a strict value to **a maximum value**, that is, if `~ 63/64` of the available gas is less than the value given to the opcode, the call will still proceed but with less gas than specified, as opposed to reverting, like in previous implementations.
-One of the reasoning behind such change  (proposed first in [EIP-90](https://github.com/ethereum/EIPs/issues/90) ) was that it was not a good idea to calculate the gas required by a call and that it was important to protect the _caller_ by preventing the _callees_ from using all the gas (actually ~63/64 of it).
+One of the reasoning behind such change  (proposed first in [EIP-90](https://github.com/ethereum/EIPs/issues/90) ) was that it was redundant for the contract to calculate the gas required by a call and that it was important to protect the _caller_ by preventing the _callees_ from using all the gas (actually ~63/64 of it).
 There were propositions to have "give all available gas" as an option but in the end, the idea of having the gas value simply being a maximum was decided.
 See [this issue](https://github.com/ethereum/EIPs/issues/90) for some of the discussion.

 The possibility of *proceed without enough gas* is something we do not naturally expect as developers and as you will see in the next section, it can lead to safety issues.